JRA-ZGZ/WeatherAPP/README.md

 ```

 ## Notes
-If you want to use firebase remember to config with your own credentials the [FirebaseClient](server/datasources/FirebaseClient.js)
+Don't forget to config with your own credentials the [FirebaseClient](server/datasources/FirebaseClient.js)
 ```bash
 const firebaseConfig = {
   apiKey: "api-key",